codecontemplator/ce-toy/Readme.md

 CE-toy only support single applicant scenarios.
 It seems possible to lift the implementation to handle multiple applicants using a few primitives but this has neither been well thought throw nor implemented.

 The DSL does not allow for analysis of rule expressions that conditionally retrieves data parameters.
 Thus this is not allowed.
 It it unclear if this poses to much of a restriction or if it is acceptable in practice.
-This restriction can be lifted by implementing conditions in the DSL but that comes with some downsides.
+This restriction can be removed by implementing conditions in the DSL but that comes with some downsides.